kormie/awesome_scenic/README.md

 # awesome_scenic
-List of projects build with the amazing Scenic Elixir library
+List of projects built with/for the amazing Scenic Elixir library